CodeYourFuture/curriculum/content/js3/blocks/now-showing/index.md

 ![film-cards](film-cards.png)

-To build this user interface, we will work with some data in the form of an array of objects, each with similar properties.
+The wireframe is composed of a series of {{<tooltip title="card components">}}A card component is a UI component that creates a visually distinct group of logically related information{{</tooltip>}}card components.
+To build this user interface, we will start with data in the form of an array of objects, each with similar properties.
 Here are some example film data:

 ```js
 const films = [